TasneemSiddiqui/Response-to-Security-Incident-Using-NIST/README.md

 - An IDS/IPS system to filter out some ICMP traffic based on suspicious characteristics

 As a cybersecurity analyst, I am tasked with using this security event to create a plan to improve my company’s network security, following the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF).
 I will use the CSF to help me navigate through the different steps of analyzing this cybersecurity event and integrate my analysis into a general security strategy.
-We have broken the analysis into different parts in the template below.
-You can explore them here:
+The analysis has been broken into different parts as outlined below:

 - <b>Identify</b> security risks through regular audits of internal networks, systems, devices, and access privileges to identify potential gaps in security.